Undistraction/warp-grid/README.md

 - `getIntersections()` returns an array of points, one for every point at which an x-axis line intersects with a y-axis line.

-- `getCellBounds(row, column)` returns a set of bounding curves for the cell at the supplied row and column.
+- `getCellBounds(rowIdx, columnIdx)` returns a set of bounding curves for the cell at the supplied row and column.
 Row and column are zero-based.
+You can pass an optional config object as the third argument.
+See the docs for more information.

 - `getAllCellBounds()` returns an array of bounding curves for all the cells in the grid.
+See the docs for additional config parameters.
+You can pass an optional config object as the third argument.
+See the docs for more information.

 ## Dependencies